-While reporter gene systems allow the dynamics of gene expression to be measured with high precision and temporal resolution on the level of cell populations, they do not provide information on all variables of interest though.
-Additional technologies may complement those that we have developed in our laboratory, such as mass-spectrometry tools in proteomics and metabolomics that are able to quantify the amounts of proteins and metabolites, respectively, in the cells at a given time-point.
+such as the tools from transcriptomics, proteomics, and metabolomics that are able to quantify the amounts of mRNAs, proteins and metabolites, respectively, in the cells at a given time-point.
 In addition, for many purposes it is also important to be able to characterize gene expression on the level of single cells instead of cell populations.
 This requires experimental platforms that measure the expression of reporter genes in isolated cells by means of fluorescence and luminescence microscopy.
-IBIS has access to these technologies through collaborations with other groups on the local and national level, such as the INSA de Toulouse and the Laboratoire de Spectrométrie Physique at the Université Joseph Fourier.
+IBIS has access to these technologies through collaborations with other groups on the local and national level, such as the INSA de Toulouse and the Laboratoire Interdisciplinaire de Physique at the Université Joseph Fourier.